 - 1. Text in red underline is proposed new language. - 2.
-Text in red strikethrough is proposed deleted language. - 3.
-Text in blue underline has been moved from another part of the document. - 4.
-Text in blue strikethrough has been moved to another part of the document. - 5.
-While every effort is made to ensure document quality, cross-referenced section numbers, figure numbers, page numbers, and amendment numbers may appear incorrect since both new and old text appears in a redlined draft.
+Text in red strikethrough is language proposed for deletion. - 3.
+Text in blue underline is language that has been moved from another location in the code. - 4.
+Text in blue strikethrough is language that has been moved to another location in the code. - 5.
+Pages with substantive additions (such as new code sections, requirements or clarifications) include a Text Amendment #9 - Arapahoe Square header - 6.
+Pages with redline changes that are not substantive (such as updated section numbers, figure numbers or cross-references) are also included in this document, but do not have a special Arapahoe Square header.

+Note that this draft updates the Planning Board and City Council Neighborhoods and Planning Committee drafts with edits for clarity, correctness, illustrative graphic, section references, and other non-substantive matters, as well changes made necessary by such edits.
+While every effort is made to ensure document quality, page numbers, and amendment numbers may appear incorrect since both new and old text appears in a redlined draft.
 These will be corrected in the final, "clean" version of the text amendment that is filed for adoption by City Council.